 The main role of a domestic electrical installer is to install, test and maintain electrical wiring, equipment, appliances and fixtures in a wide range of applications in a domestic setting, that is to say at home.

-If you’re already an installer wanting to keep your skills sharp, in the trade and looking to broaden your services, or you’re an engineer looking to develop competency in electrical-related tasks, we can help.
+If you’re already an installer wanting to keep your skills sharp and/or broaden your services, or you’re an engineer looking to develop competency in electrical-related tasks, we can help.